rz-x/deezer-lite-player/readme.md

 CPU optimized (High Fidelity) Music Player

 Deezer Lite Player is an optimized Electron-based desktop player for Deezer, designed for audiophiles and performance-conscious users on Linux.
-This project enhances High-Fidelity music streaming while significantly reducing CPU consumption, making it ideal for low-power or resource-limited systems.
+This project enhances High-Fidelity music streaming while significantly reducing CPU consumption, making it ideal for low-power or resource-limited desktops.

 With a focus on efficiency and security, I have replaced outdated dependencies, optimized database operations, and fine-tuned Electron’s rendering engine.
 The latest enhancements leverage hardware acceleration, background throttling, and low-power mode to deliver a smooth, lightweight music experience with up to 85% lower CPU usage.
 Enjoy the best audio quality without draining system resources!